braze-inc/braze-docs/_docs/_user_guide/administrative/app_settings/manage_app_group/custom_event_and_attribute_management.md

 Once a Custom event or attribute is blocklisted,
 - No data will be collected regarding that event/attribute,
 - Existing data will not be wiped,
-- blocklisted events/attributes will not show up in filters or graphs.
+- Blocklisted events/attributes will not show up in filters or graphs.

 Changes to the blocklist may take a few minutes to propagate.
 You may re-enable any blocklist event or attribute at anytime.